 3. Identify desired features and integrations

-You should check the features offered by each tool, including task management, collaboration, time tracking, reporting, or customization options.
+You should check the features offered by each tool, including task management, collaboration, time tracking, reporting, and customization options.

 Also, check whether the tool integrates with third-party applications you use, such as Google Drive, Dropbox, or Slack.